Thessaloniki has a lot of museums. Let’s see how many there are for you to explore!

 The White Tower Museum

-My third stop was the White Tower, the most significant monument of Thessaloniki.
+You have no doubt spotted this building by the waterfront, but might not be aware that you can climb to the top of that it is a museum.
+If you can only visit one Thessaloniki museum, make it be this one!
 Climbing up its 6 floors you will reach the balcony, with the best panoramic view of the city.
-While most visitors will make the trip just for the view you now know that is not all there is.
-Each floor presents an aspect of the city’s everyday life.
-By visiting all the floors, you will get a full presentation of the city’s history from 316 BC to now.
+While most visitors will make the trip just for the view there is more to discover.
+Each floor is dedicated to an aspect of the city’s everyday life.
+By visiting all the floors, you will get the full picture of the city’s history from 316 BC to now.

 Here is a detailed list of each floor: